vint21h/django-opensearch/README.rst

 |Travis|_ |Coverage|_ |Codacy|_ |Requires|_ |pypi-license|_ |pypi-version|_ |pypi-python-version|_ |pypi-django-version|_ |pypi-format|_ |pypi-wheel|_ |pypi-status|_

-    *django-opensearch is a django reusable application to handle opensearch.xml*
+    *django-opensearch is a Django reusable application to handle opensearch.xml*

 .. contents::

 Installation
 ------------
 * Obtain your copy of source code from the git repository: ``git clone https://github.com/vint21h/django-opensearch.git``.
 Or download the latest release from https://github.com/vint21h/django-opensearch/tags/.
-* Run ``python ./setup.py install`` from repository source tree or unpacked archive.
+* Run ``python ./setup.py install`` from the repository source tree or unpacked archive.
 Or use pip: ``pip install django-opensearch``.

 Configuration
 -------------